 Ricky KejIndian musician/environmentalist

 Yannick GlemarecGreen Climate Fund Executive Director

 Achim SteinerUNDP Administrator

 Cristiana Pasca PalmerCBD Executive Director

 Inger AndersenUNEP Executive Director

 Inna ModjaMalian-French singer/model

 Naoko IshiiGEF CEO/Chairperson

-Over 3,000 participants from all over the world are expected to participate in COP14.
-The Parties to the Convention will agree on the actions each will take over the next two years and beyond to get us on a sustainable development path.
+Nearly 6 000 participants from all over the world took part in UNCCD COP14.
+The Parties to the Convention agreed on the actions each will take over the next two years and beyond to get us on a sustainable development path.